IKEDAKAZUKI/QIS-Lectures/README.md

 # QIS-Lectures

-The python files contains basic subjects of quantum information and quantum computation.
+The jupyter notebooks contain basic subjects of quantum information and quantum computation.